arc-lasalle/AutoMap4OBDA/README.md

 ```

-- Password can be empty:
+- Password can be empty
 - attrasclass: Attributes as classes option (default 1)
 - ol: Ontology learning technique option (default 1)
 - olclasstable: New classes in ontology learning technique belongs to the table class (1) or to the column class (0) (default 1)